about me page tips for coaches

 A succinct message at the top of Carol’s About Me page.

-People care more about WHY you coach than HOW you coach — or even what you do, as Simon Sinek explains in his famous TED talk (I make clients watch this when drafting their About Me pages).
+People care more about WHY you coach, rather than HOW you coach, as Simon Sinek explains in his famous TED talk.
+That’s worth a watch as you work on this page.

-• What do you love most about coaching people?
+• What do you love most about helping others grow?

 write an about me page with this list